VPNRank.io

 How fast are VPNs in Russia?

 Expect 20–50 Mbps through a VPN from Russia, depending on protocol, server location, and time of day.
-Obfuscated connections (required to bypass DPI) add 20–30% overhead compared to standard VPN connections.
+Advanced privacy connections (required for reliable connections) add 20–30% overhead compared to standard VPN connections.
 European servers provide the best speeds from Moscow and St. Petersburg.